 Gaming

-Online gaming is incredibly popular with young people — gaming consoles, along with multiplayer platforms such as Steam are a staple in many kids’ lives, to entertain, interact and collaborate with players all over the globe.
+Online gaming is incredibly popular with young people – gaming consoles, along with multiplayer platforms such as Twitch and Discord are a staple in many kids’ lives, to entertain, interact and collaborate with players all over the globe.

-Online gaming can facilitate many positive experiences including improving your child’s coordination, problem-solving and multi-tasking skills but it’s also important to be aware of some of the potential risks.
+Online gaming can facilitate many positive experiences for children and young people including the opportunity to master new skills, feel excitement and a sense of achievement, be creative, find community and express themselves freely.
+However, it’s important to be aware of some of the potential risks.

 Age guide